-Between certain life-style choices we’ve made, and finding retirement age just around the corner (yikes), we’re starting to think about those years more.
+Retirement anymore seems just around the corner for us.
+Yikes!
+And because of certain life-style choices we’ve made, we’re starting to think they will be interesting years, to say the least.
 Choices we in no way regret, but which will undoubtedly make retirement interesting, to say the least!

 Not that we’ll be alone.
 It’s fairly common for folks to find themselves in reduced circumstances during retirement years.
 And not only with reduced income.
 Old age and retirement, which eventually arrive despite any efforts to prohibit them, often bring many reductions.
 Reduced income, decreased energy and stamina, vanishing physical strength, and declining health.

 So how can we best prepare for those years?

 Thirty, even twenty years ago, we didn’t think about it much.
 Youth often believes itself to be invincible thinking old age will never get the best of them!
 And then 50 comes with its aches and pains.
 Perhaps high blood pressure or other age-induced ailments.
 And all of a sudden you realize, “I’m getting old!”

 Well, since there is no avoiding it (short of death, that is), what can we do about it?
 These thoughts run through my mind lately.
 Which by the way, runs slower than before too.
 Although, thankfully, slow enough that I still manage to catch it, most of the time! 😉